Uncommon Gastrointestinal Issues

 Eosinophilic enteropathy occurs due to an excess production of eosinophils due to a an immune-mediated condition, strongly associated with food allergies, from different parts of the digestive tract.
 The exact cause of EE is still under investigation, but as per the latest studies, it is more prone to atopic individuals.

 Our immune system releases eosinophils as an immune response during any allergic reaction.
 Excess eosinophil release in the oesophagus can cause inflammation, polyps, ulcers, and tissue breakdown.
-There is no cure for EE, but doctors recommend removing allergic foods from daily diets.
+Eosinophilic gastrointestinal disorders are chronic conditions that can be effectively managed with dietary elimination, medications such as proton pump inhibitors or corticosteroids, and regular monitoring.

 A rare bacterium, Tropheryma whipplei, infects the inner lining of the small intestine, which gives rise to Whipple disease.
 This bacterium influences the villi of the small intestine to form irregularly or abnormally, making these structures unable to absorb essential nutrients.